jhpyle/docassemble/_docs/config.md

 This e-mail address will be used to set the [`ServerAdmin`] directive in the [Apache] configuration.

+## <a name="error notification email"></a>E-mail address to which error messages shall be sent

+If `error notification email` is set to an e-mail address, then if any user sees an error message, the server will try to send an e-mail notification to this e-mail address.
+If possible, the e-mail will contain the error message.

+Information about errors is also available in the [Logs].

 ## <a name="debian packages"></a>Debian packages to install